starcitizen-lug/knowledge-base/wiki/Home.md

 > [!warning]
 > (Apr 29, 2024) **Vulkan Beta: Game fails to launch**
 > - There is an [issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795) that prevents vulkan and DLSS from working on linux.
-> - If using Proton or wine-GE runner, add the environment variable `WINE_HIDE_NVIDIA_GPU=1` to enable vulkan
+> - If using a Wine runner, add the environment variable `WINE_HIDE_NVIDIA_GPU=1` to enable vulkan
-> - If using Proton, wine-GE, or standard Wine, see [instructions](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#dlssdeep-learning-super-sampling--vulkan) to patch libcuda to enable both vulkan and DLSS
+> - If using a Wine runner, see [instructions](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#dlssdeep-learning-super-sampling--vulkan) to patch libcuda to enable both vulkan and DLSS

 > [!caution]
 > (Oct 9, 2023) **Crash when taking shield damage in-game**